Asymptotics for aggregated interdependent multivariate subexponential claims with general investment returns

 \section{Abstract}

 This paper investigates asymptotic estimates for the entrance probability of the discounted aggregate claim vector from a multivariate renewal risk model into some rare set.
 We provide asymptotic results for the entrance probability on both finite and infinite time horizons under various assumptions regarding the stochastic price process of the investment portfolio, the distribution class of claim vectors, and the dependence structure among the claim vectors.
 We note that the main results extend beyond the class of multivariate regular variation.
 Furthermore, we introduce two dependence structures to model the dependence among the claim vectors.
-The immediate consequence of the main results is the asymptotic estimates of the ruin probabilities on finite and infinite time horizons.
+In particular, our results are new even in the one-dimensional subcase.

 \textit{Keywords: General stochastic return; Multivariate subexponentiality; Multivariate consistently varying class; Ruin probability; Dependence structure} \textit{Mathematics Subject Classification}: Primary 62P05 ;\quad Secondary 60G70.